RSS-Bridge/rss-bridge/README.md

 See [CONTRIBUTORS.md](CONTRIBUTORS.md)

 RSS-Bridge uses caching to prevent services from banning your server for repeatedly updating feeds.
 The specific cache duration can be different between bridges.
 Cached files are deleted automatically after 24 hours.

 RSS-Bridge allows you to take full control over which bridges are displayed to the user.
 That way you can host your own RSS-Bridge service with your favorite collection of bridges!

+Current maintainers (as of 2023): @dvikan and @Mynacol #2519

 ## Reference